mesosphere-backup/dcos-cassandra-service/docs/uninstall.md

 Uninstalling a cluster is straightforward.
-Replace `cassandra` with the name of the Cassandra instance to be uninstalled.
+Replace `app-id` with the name of the Cassandra instance to be uninstalled.
+If you have only one instance and are using the default package name (`cassandra`), you can omit `--app-id=<app-id>` in the command below.

 ```
-$ dcos package uninstall --app-id=cassandra
+$ dcos package uninstall --app-id=<app-id> cassandra
 ```

 Then, use the [framework cleaner script](https://docs.mesosphere.com/1.9/usage/managing-services/uninstall/) to remove your Cassandra instance from Zookeeper and destroy all data associated with it.
 The script requires several arguments.
 The default values are: